'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin Islands

 "I really hate taking pictures.
 I have ever since I was a little kid.
 But," he jokes, "I've learned to take selfies as a means of survival."

 Even after two decades in the public eye as the stoic face of the San Antonio Spurs, Duncan still finds celebrity culture strange.
-But he knows that, for whatever reason, just seeing him brightens some people’s days, so he obliges almost every request.
-Before the day is done, he takes at least 100 photos and signs everything from shirts to mini-basketballs to boxes of Slam Duncan-Os, a cereal by Texas-based grocery chain H-E-B. As a result, the crowd at the stations before his stalls like traffic behind a car accident.
+But he knows that, for whatever reason, just seeing him brightens some people's days, so he obliges almost every request.
+Before the day is done, he takes at least 100 photos and signs everything from shirts to mini-basketballs to boxes of Slam Duncan-O's, a cereal by Texas-based grocery chain H-E-B. As a result, the crowd at the stations before his stalls like traffic behind a car accident.
 After his station, the congestion clears.

 After about an hour of handing out carrots, Duncan slips away from the service line to meet an old friend, Sarah Harvey, a middle-aged woman wearing a 2014 Spurs championship T-shirt.
 He gives her a big hug and, after a few minutes, promises to come by her house as soon as he can.
 He's been through a hurricane with her before.